-Russia's Luna-25 probe crashes on the Moon: Roscosmos
+Russia's Luna-25 probe crashes on the Moon

 "Measures taken on August 19 and 20 to locate the craft and make contact with it were unsuccessful," the space agency added.

-It said a ministerial investigation would be launched into the causes of the crash, without giving any indication of what technical problems might have occurred.
+It said a ministerial investigation would be opened into the causes of the crash, without giving any indication of what technical problems might have occurred.

-With Luna-25, Moscow had hoped to build on the legacy of its Soviet-era Luna programme, marking a return to independent lunar exploration in the face of financial troubles and corruption scandals at the programme and growing isolation from the West.
+With Luna-25, Moscow had hoped to build on the legacy of its Soviet-era Luna programme, marking a return to independent Moon exploration in the face of financial troubles and corruption scandals at the programme and growing isolation from the West.

+Valery Yegorov, a former researcher with Russia's space programme who now lives in exile, said the crash would severely affect Roscosmos's future missions, with the next one not planned until 2028 or "even later".

+He suggested the probe's failure was linked to electronic problems, possibly resulting from Western sanctions on Moscow.

-Russia has not attempted to land on a celestial body since 1989, when the Soviet Union's ill-fated Phobos 2 probe to explore the moons of Mars failed due to an onboard computer malfunction.
+Russia has not attempted to land on a celestial body since 1989, when the Soviet Union's Phobos 2 probe to explore the moons of Mars failed after an onboard computer malfunction.

-Roscosmos boss Yuri Borisov had said the venture would be "risky", telling President Vladimir Putin in June that the probability of it succeeding was "around 70 percent".
+Roscosmos chief Yuri Borisov had said the venture would be "risky", telling President Vladimir Putin in June that the probability of it succeeding was "around 70 percent".

 Luna-25 had been successfully placed in the Moon's orbit on Wednesday after being launched from the Vostochny cosmodrome in the Russian Far East.